SGA-A/MusicCog/README.md

 # Music Cog
 My implementation of a music cog from my bot which I don't use anymore.
-It is still on my bot, but the streaming component of it has been stripped off since it violates Discord's ToS.
-The only part that exists is on my instance is the local filesystem version.
+It is still on my bot, but the streaming component of it has been stripped off since it violates Discord's ToS. ~~The only part that exists is on my instance is the local filesystem version~~ The local filesystem component along with it's respective cog, has now been removed from my bot.
 It is mostly based off the offical discord.py's basic voice example, with a few breaking changes.

 > [!NOTE]
 > This code was written in discord.py, and was working as of v2.4 (27th June 2024)